-In early May the Government announced that it will legislate to allow Revenue to warehouse deferred tax debts associated with the COVID-19 crisis.
+In early May 2020 the Government announced that it would legislate to allow Revenue to warehouse deferred tax debts associated with the COVID-19 crisis.

-This means that for the moment, and for 12 months after a business resumes trading, there will be no interest charged on unpaid VAT and PAYE tax bills that arose from the COVID-19 crisis.
+During the pandemic, and for 12 months after a business resumes trading, there will be no interest charged on unpaid VAT and PAYE tax bills that arose from the COVID-19 crisis.
 After this time there will be a lower interest rate of 3% per annum on the repayment of these outstanding warehoused tax debts.

 Any tax refunds that may be due during this period will be repaid in full and not offset against the warehoused debts albeit businesses can choose to use these refunds to reduce the amounts owed should they so wish.

 There will be three periods in the scheme: